mgfxer/ComfyUI-FrameFX/README.md

 ## Live Prompt Interpolation
 <img src="https://github.com/user-attachments/assets/37997ff6-666b-429a-b4b6-3fd090b35f88" style="width: 350px; height: auto;">

-The Live Prompt Interpolation node is also part of the Dream Zoom Workflow with auto-queue functionality in ComfyUI.
+The Live Prompt Interpolation node is part of the Dream Zoom Workflow with auto-queue functionality in ComfyUI.
 It enables live interpolation of prompts on the fly, allowing for dynamic and smooth transitions between prompts.
 This node takes a single prompt and interpolates from the previously typed prompt over a specified number of frames, It has trigger functions that make sure the prompt is only registered after a specified number of frames and characters difference, ensuring that prompt changes are handled in real-time, yet not too soon, providing a fluid animation experience.

 ## Prompt Stack Manager